-What would happen if the Earth lost gravity?
+What if the Earth Lost Gravity?

 First of all, if the earth suddenly lost gravity, we'd not be attached to it any longer and so we'd rise in a straight line, while the earth kept spinning under us.
 But we'd have the strange feeling that the earth was dropping away from us, not that we were rising.